zhaowei0566/ExportNastranKM/README.txt

 7. Because Github cannot identify *.pch file automatically, the uploaded stiffness and mass matrices are stored in *.pch1 file. change them to *.pch when you download them, and run the program.
 =============================================================================================
-This work was done as a part of developed optimization program for aircraft wing design in flight dynamics/flutter analysis, please cite my dissertation if you think the code is useful, many thanks!

-@phdthesis{zhao2017optimal,
-  title={Optimal Design and Analysis of Bio-inspired, Curvilinearly Stiffened Composite Flexible Wings}, author={Zhao, Wei}, year={2017}, school={Virginia Tech}
-}